 At that point, your loan will transition from delinquency to default on a different timeline depending on the type of student loans you have.

 - With federal student loans, your loan is usually considered in default when you don’t make your scheduled payments for 270 days.
-One exception is with Perkins Loans, which can be considered in default if you miss a single payment.
+One exception is Perkins Loans, which can be considered in default if you miss a single payment.

 - With private student loans, you are usually considered in default after you miss three monthly payments, or 120 days total.